cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-policies/_index.md

 ---
 pcx_content_type: how-to
-title: Scan HTTP traffic with DLP
+title: Scan HTTP traffic
 weight: 1
 layout: single
 ---

 # Scan HTTP traffic with DLP

-Data Loss Prevention is enabled through Secure Web Gateway HTTP policies.
+You can scan HTTP traffic for sensitive data through Secure Web Gateway policies.
 To perform DLP filtering, first configure a DLP profile with the data patterns you want to detect, and then build a Gateway HTTP policy to allow or block the sensitive data from leaving your organization.
 Gateway will parse and scan your HTTP traffic for strings matching the keywords or regular expressions (regexes) specified in the DLP profile.

 ## Prerequisites